 What Anxiety can do to your Body?

 Anxiety can cause difficulty concentrating, irritability and tense muscles.
 It can disrupt your sleeping patterns and difficulty overcoming worries.
 In more severe cases it can cause heart palpitations, chest pain or accelerated heart rate.
 Moreover, sweating, trembling and shaking.
-Furthermore, shortness of breath, dizziness and osteopath for headaches.
-You could experience nausea, irritable bowel syndrome, abdominal distress and fainting.
+Furthermore, shortness of breath and dizziness You could experience nausea, irritable bowel syndrome, abdominal distress and fainting.
 Panic attacks, compulsive behaviour and dread of social interactions.